helenmurugan/the-groomers-network/README.md

 ![issues list](documentation/issues_list.jpg)

 ## GitHub Projects
 The project was organised using a KanBan board containing columns for TO DO, IN PROGRESS, DONE and BACKLOG.
 The board is considered a live document, and was continuously managed between sprints to organise and prioritise workload effectively.
 Backlog was used to list bugs that required fixing.
-In future,  backlog can be used as a broad list of all items to be done, including those that are not yet scheduled for immediate action.
-Once ready for action, the item is pulled into TO DO, then IN PROGRESS and finally DONE when all tasks have been completed.
+In future,  backlog can be used as a broad list of items to be done, including those that are not yet scheduled for immediate action.
+Once ready for action, the item is pulled into TO DO, then IN PROGRESS and finally DONE when said item is completed.

 A link to the GitHub project board can be found [here](https://github.com/users/helenmurugan/projects/8)